powergama/powergim/README.md

 These pipelines are defined:

 1. Build: Building and testing on multiple OS and python versions.
 Triggered on any push to GitHub.
-3. Release: Create release based on tags starting on v*.
-4. Publish: Publish the package to PyPi when a release is marked as published.

 ## Contribute
 You are welcome to contribute to the improvement of the code.